pomme-clic/s-money-documentation/docs/docs/payment/card-payment.md

 **Step 2**
 We merge the set of authorizations with the corresponding settlements.
-The transactions received in the clearing allow you to obtain the real exchange value of the transaction (which is not necessarily the same that was authorized).
+The transactions received in the clearing allow you to obtain the real exchange value of the transaction (which is not necessarily the same that was authorized; example : fuel pumps).
-And more, sometimes there were certain conditions to be offline transactions.
+If several conditions are met, some transactions can be processed offline (so with no authorization process).

 <Image src="docs/CardOP_clearing.png" alt="usecase 1"/>